ValentinaSimic/Survey-App/README.md

-# The popularity of online shopping - survey-app
+# The popularity of online shopping - Aurvey-App
 > A web application for polling, processing survey data and displaying results.

 ## Table of contents